Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * The Continuum has its own Stress Track.
 Inducing Stress means that the Continuum has been lucky so far and not actually damaged.
 However, Stress may show up.
 A good example is pictures fading, books rewriting themselves, etc.

 * The Continuum has its own Consequences Track \(Minor/Moderate/Major\).
 As for any character, Consequence damage does show up.
 Each Consequence is an Aspect that alters the Continuum and may be Compelled against any Time Traveler in the vicinity.
+You are encouraged to come up with possible stories that explain how things got that bad.

   * Examples of Minor Consequence: